- A Star is Born continues as a front-runner in the major categories at the 2019 Academy Awards

 Lady Gaga felt a safer bet just a month ago, and certainly would remain so if this were a popular opinion vote.

-MyBookie lists Glenn Close as runner-up to Gaga, but we recommend you don’t sleep on Olivia Colman’s Queen Anne (The Favourite).
+Glenn Close is the runner-up to Gaga, but we recommend you don’t sleep on Olivia Colman’s Queen Anne (The Favourite).
 The film sits at a 95% rating on Rotten Tomatoes, in large part thanks to Colman’s telling of the grief-stricken British monarch.

 Lady Gaga felt a safer bet just a month ago, and certainly would remain so if this were a popular opinion vote.
 But we want you to find good value, and considering the types of roles the Academy awards, there could be a lot of that in Colman this year.